 *Pursuant to ABA Rule 509-4, “a conditional scholarship is any financial aid award, the retention of which is dependent upon the student maintaining a GPA or class standing, other than that ordinarily required to remain in good academic standing.”
 Good academic standing at the Moritz College of Law is a 2.0 GPA.

 Leadership, Diversity Enrichment, and Public Service scholarships require good academic standing to be retained and are not listed in the above chart.
 As explained above, Academic Merit Scholarships are not included in the 2013-14 figures because of the GPA requirement change.
-In the past three years, no student has had a Leadership, Diversity Enrichment, or Public Service scholarship reduced or eliminated for failure to maintain good academic standing.
+In the past four years, no student has had an Academic Merit, Leadership, Diversity Enrichment, or Public Service scholarship reduced or eliminated for failure to maintain good academic standing.